 - Egg, Inc. This AR app lets you build a chicken empire in your own home.
-Every time an egg hatches you’ll be notified and see it around your house.
-It’s a great one for families.
+Every time an egg hatches you ll be notified and see it around your house.
+It s a great one for families.

-Augmented Reality in social media
+Augmented Reality Examples in Business

 The most prevalent but often overlooked use of Augmented Reality is in social media.
 Filters have become so ubiquitous on Instagram and Snapchat that we often find ourselves blurring the lines between reality and AR.
 Snapchat led the way with its live filters, and Instagram quickly followed.